prettier/pretty-quick/README.md

 ### `--verbose`

-Outputs the name of each file right before it is proccessed.
+Outputs the name of each file right before it is processed.
 This can be useful if Prettier throws an error and you can't identify which file is causing the problem.

 ### `--bail`